dmacvicar/terraform-provider-libvirt/contrib/README.md

 # Community Driven Docker Examples
 These docker containers are meant to serve as an isolated development environment.
-The most common use case for these containers is to run your terraform environment in a isolate container talking to a `remote` libvirt system.
+The most common use case for these containers are to run your terraform environment in an isolate container talking to a `remote` libvirt system.

 Please refer to the distro's `README.md` for specific instructions.